 status command to see what another team member is working on?

-status command in Slack to see what someone else is currently tracking time to.
-Our hope is that everyone on the team will be able to use this to avoid interrupting someone who’s in the zone.
+When administrators use the status command in Slack, they can see the project and task that someone else is currently tracking time to and the timer’s duration.
+Project managers and regular users will see the duration of another team member’s running timer.
+Our hope is that everyone on the team will be able to use this command to avoid interrupting someone who’s in the zone.

 Who can view and share a project budget report?